Vivek-04022001/documentation/docs/contributing/documentation/myst-reference.md

 Avoid animated GIFs because they do not allow control of playback.

 Audio is not required, but may be helpful.
-If you include audio, it is helpful to include closed captions or a transcript.
+If you include audio, it's helpful to include closed captions or a transcript.

 It is helpful to include overlays of key strokes, and mouse and other input gestures, to describe how to interact with the user interface.